differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-09-erlang-cookies-and-kubernetes.md

 The code to generate a new Erlang cookie is in `lib/kernel/src/auth.erl`.
 It generates 20 random characters from `[A-Z]`.

-It doesn't actually use the standard RNG; it uses one taken from _Knuth: The Art of Computer Programming, Volume II, Seminumericlal Algorithms_.
+It doesn't actually use the standard RNG; it uses one taken from _Knuth: The Art of Computer Programming, Volume II, Seminumerical Algorithms_.
 I can only assume that it does this because the rest of the runtime (including the standard RNG) isn't available yet.

 It's broadly the equivalent of this: